 The Amphitheater Unified School District has an open enrollment policy consistent with Arizona state law.
+Information about open enrollment is available on the "Open Enrollment" page of the District website at www.amphi.com or at each school site.
+Parents may pick up open enrollment applications at each school at any time.
 Opportunity for open enrollment at any school site is dependent upon capacity to accept students from other Districts or in-District attendance areas only after ensuring enrollment from within the school's own attendance area can be served.
+Approval remains in effect for as long as the student remains, without a break in school attendance, at that school's feeder pattern.